argimenes/speedy-ts-reactive/docs/architecture/OVERVIEW.md

 # Architecture overview

-`ReactiveEditor` is the composition root.
-It decodes input, owns the canonical repository and commands, creates projections, and wires input and runtime services.
-Application code constructs an editor, calls `registerCoreViews(editor)`, creates one or more views, installs the input gateway, and renders `ReactiveTreeView`.
+`ReactiveEditor` owns canonical state, commands, projections and existing runtime/input services.
+Application code constructs an editor and calls `registerApplicationViews(editor)` in `src/application/features.ts`, which performs legacy/core registration and activates configured first-party modules.
+It then creates views, installs input and renders `ReactiveTreeView`.
+Timer is extracted; other services still use the legacy assembly path.
+See [Feature modules and hosted Block applications](FEATURE_MODULES_AND_BLOCK_APPLICATIONS.md).

 ```mermaid
 flowchart TB